Curry with a difference! Baked Egg in tomato belly

 Fry the masalas till the oil separates.
 Add 1 glass of water.
 When the water starts boiling reduce the flame and arrange the baked tomatoes in the curry.
-Cook covered till the egg in the tomatoes have hardened and the consistency of the curry is like a thick sauce.
+Cook covered till the egg in the tomatoes has hardened and the consistency of the curry is like a thick sauce.

 Garnish with chopped coriander.

-Note: If you like half soft eggs in the tomato then arrange the baked tomato in the serving dish.
+Note: If you like half-soft eggs in the tomato then arrange the baked tomato in the serving dish.
 Make thick saucy curry (pour water accordingly) and pour it over the tomatoes just before serving.

 Enjoy with hot steamed rice, rotis, Parathas or Naan.

-Prepared, tried and tested Reena Mukherjee
+Prepared, tried, and tested Reena Mukherjee

 Hop over and come and join our two FB Recipe Groups: